flutter/website/src/testing/common-errors.md

 **passing up a size** to their parent object within the constraints the parent established._" – [Flutter architectural overview][]

-In this case, the `Row` widget 'oesn't constrain the size of its children, nor does the `Column` widget.
+In this case, the `Row` widget doesn't constrain the size of its children, nor does the `Column` widget.
 Lacking constraints from its parent widget, the second `Text` widget tries to be as wide as all the characters